Pinpoint tests of microclimate control (cars from 08.2001)

 0

-PINPOINT TEST E: HEATER ELECTRIC FAN DOES NOT WORK/PARTIALLY DOES NOT WORK (ONLY VEHICLES WITHOUT EATC)
+PINPOINT TEST E: HEATER FAN NOT WORKING / PARTIALLY NOT WORKING (ONLY CARS WITHOUT EATC)

 STATES